tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 when driving with the simulator.
 The zero angle samples contribute towards the trained system.

+#### Image Color Space
+The Nvidia model converts RGB images to the YUV colorspace.
+Color spaces, such as YUV and HSV, separate image brightness from color information.
+Using YUV should be advantageous where the image frames vary in brightness from effects such as time of day or mountain shadows.

+Both YUV and HSV was tried for track 1 of the simulator.
+YUV did not seem to affect the results much, HSV may have produced a smoother response from a non-quantitative eye-balling perspective.
+The outcome of using other colorspaces did not affect track 1 results significantly may be because track 1 has even image brightness for the entire track.

 ### System limitations

 Generators are used to load batches of data (image files) from disk,